 I think all the dads out there will agree that Father’s Day clearly takes a back seat to Mother’s Day.
-The moms out there (and for good reason) get a big celebration and the dads typically get a tie or other generic gift.
-I’m not sure who’s idea it was to have Father’s Day only one short month after our celebration of moms, but even without a big to-do, there’s no reason we dads can’t get a thoughtful gift.
+The moms out there (and for a good reason) get a big celebration, and the dads typically get a tie or other generic gift.
+I’m not sure whose idea it was to have Father’s Day only one short month after our celebration of moms, but even without a big to-do, there’s no reason we dads can’t get a thoughtful gift.

 For me, part of being frugal means accumulating less stuff.
-Over the past few years, most of the gifts I like are ones that are more experience oriented or something that I can consume, and it’s gone.
-Below are few ideas you can get for the dad in your life following the frugal lifestyle.
+Over the past few years, most of the gifts I like are ones that are more experience-oriented or something that I can consume, and it’s gone.
+Below are a few ideas you can get for the dad in your life following the frugal lifestyle.

 If you have more of a DIY kind of guy in your life, do a search for Hot Sauce Making Kits.
 Most will come with all the ingredients you need and some simple instructions (ha, like we read instructions) to follow at a reasonable price.

 Now we’re thinking out of the box.
 Offer to do some of the chores or labor dad would normally do for a few days or weeks even.
-Take out trash, mow the lawn, whatever, if dad doesn’t have to do it, he’ll be happy.
+Take out the trash, mow the lawn, whatever.
+If dad doesn’t have to do it, he’ll be happy.
 Best of all, this is totally free.
 If you really want to get creative, make it a “coupon book” so dad can cash in whenever he wants.

-You know what else dads love, tools of course!.
-Again going against my personal preference, but we do need some stuff right.
+You know what else dads love, tools, of course!
+Again going against my personal preference, but we do need some stuff, right?
 At least a tool will help make dads life a little easier for years to come.
-Tools can be expensive, so start looking around for used ones and if something catches your eye, make sure to snatch it up quick before someone else does.
+Tools can be expensive, so start looking around for used ones, and if something catches your eye, make sure to snatch it up quickly before someone else does.